aminrz3/SendGiftsApp/README.md

 # Send Gifts Application

-Welcome to the GIF Sending Application!
+Welcome to the Send Gifts Application!
 This Flutter app concept with beautiful animations and a seamless experience.

 ## Demo
 ![](demo/demo.gif)